telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 1. Add a Parent Group to the Column group defined by the just inserted row:

-	* Select the List and go to the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%})
+	* Select the List and go to the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}).
+Ensure the Group Explorer is in _Extended Mode_ that displays the static groups.
 	* Right-click over the column group to open the Context Menu
 	* Select `Add Group` -> `Parent Group`.
 This opens the Table Group wizard: